In terms of ROI, content marketing is hard to beat.

 Tip to make case studies work for you: Include specific details about your customer’s success story and always quantify positive results when you can.

-E-books are an excellent way to establish your brand as an authoritative or knowledgable voice in your industry.
+E-books are an excellent way to establish your brand as an authoritative or knowledgeable voice in your industry.

 E-books are commonly used as lead magnets to increase subscribers and identify qualified marketing leads.